gosling-lang/gosling-docs/Documentation.md

       "mark": "point",
       "x": {
-        ..., // other properties of x channel "linkingID": "a unique string" // the same linking id links track B and the brushing in track A }
+        ..., // other properties of x channel "linkingID": "a unique string" // the same linking id links track B and the brush in track A }
     },
     ... // other tracks